kingjosephm/GAN/README.md

 <sup>*See script for options.
 Requirements differ for train and predict modes

 As with the pix2pix script, input image data is expected in an undifferentiated directory and random subsets of train/val/test will be created.
 For predict mode, only the `--input-images` path is required; for training mode, the `--target-images` path is also required.
 Model output for train and predict modes are the same as for `pix2pix.py`.

+# Code structure
+Code in this particular branch draws heavily from TensorFlow's excellent tutorials on [Pix2Pix](https://www.tensorflow.org/tutorials/generative/pix2pix) and [CycleGAN](https://www.tensorflow.org/tutorials/generative/cyclegan).
+The Generator and Discriminator that lie at the heart of these model are nearly identical in TensorFlow's example code.
+Both models also use several either identical or similar function.
+We therefore convert these into an abstract base class (ABC Class) in Python, which is a superclass that allows methods to be linked across subclasses, alleviating redundant code, and also ensuring standardization across subclasses.

+Specifically, the following scripts and their purposes are:

+- `base_gan.py`: ABC superclass containing core methods used by both Pix2Pix and CycleGAN subclasses
+- `pix2pix.py`: contains methods for Pix2Pix subclass
+- `cycle_gan.py`: contains methods for CycleGAN subclass
+- `utils.py`: contains helper functions for both GAN models
+- `requirements.txt`: contains full list of all dependencies used to implement this code
+- `README.md`: this script, explains the branch of this repository
+- `Docker_Linux_HELPME.md`: useful common commands for Docker and Linux
+- `driver.sh`: shell script to automate the uploading of other scripts in this branch to the GPU cluster
+- `./create_training_imgs/curate_FLIR_data.py`: pairs matched thermal and visible images, and aligns these to the overlapping portion of the visible image
+- `./create_training_imgs/separate_FLIR_data.py`, separates concatenated matched images into child thermal and visible directories

 # GPU cluster